hyprwm/hyprland-wiki/content/faq/_index.md

 ### How do I screen lock?

-Use a Wayland-compatible locking utility using WLR protocols, e.g. `swaylock`.
-Be aware that they will not prevent changing TTYs using `Ctrl-Alt-F1`--`F7`.
+Use a Wayland-compatible locking utility using WLR protocols (e.g., `swaylock`) Be aware that they will not prevent changing TTYs using `Ctrl-Alt-F1`--`F7`.

 ### How do I change my mouse cursor?